arzamaskov/docker-compose-php/README.md

-# Local environment for PHP developer built with Docker Compose
+# Local environment for PHP developers built with Docker Compose

+This stack consists of the following:

+- PHP
+- nginx
+- mysql
+- adminer
+- Redis

 To use the *PHP CS Fixer* in a container, run the command: